This series of posts was written with pastors and church leaders in mind. All posts in the series:

 I dreamed about being lost, losing luggage, not accomplishing what I said I would, and generally not knowing what I was doing—a typical version of my own anxiety dreams.

 In other words, it was a day in which I didn’t get out much.
 Otherwise I would have had pages of stories to tell.
 I remember when I was writing a book on the subject and I asked people to tell me about their fears and anxieties.
-Out of a hundred or so people, only one person denied having any anxieties, but soon, with a few follow up questions, he was quickly able to identify dozens.
+Out of a hundred or so people, only one person denied having any anxieties, but soon, with a few follow-up questions, he was quickly able to identify dozens.

 God has spoken to the fearful and anxious and he says much, which is hopeful in itself.
 Here are a few themes that emerge from Scripture.

-Fear and anxiety express our fragility more than our sin.
 The world is a scary place and we are finite and weak people.
 Our power is limited to the Spirit’s enabling us to trust Jesus and love others.
 Other than our personal faith and obedience, we control very little.
 As such, a prominent passage on anxiety says, “fear not, little flock” (Luke 12:31).
 Little flock is an unequivocal reference to our frailty and weakness.

 So the fearful and anxious come to the God who is familiar with our weakness.
 He is our sympathetic and compassionate high priest.
 Expect to hear gentle encouragement.
 Expect to hear the patient repetition of his greatest promise, “I am with you.”